Regenerative Leadership: Performance Fuelled by Wellbeing, Not Burnout.

 Burnout thrives in environments where achievement is disconnected from wellbeing.

-The shift?
 Measure success by sustainable impact, not just output.

 Modern success principles: